platogo/cordova-ios/README.md

 cordova platform add ios
 ```

+## Updating

+To sync with the latest changes from the original cordova-android repo, simply pull the branch and rebase.

 ## Debugging in Xcode

 Import project in Xcode through _File > Open_ and targeting `/path/to/your-cdv-project/platforms/ios/App.xcworkspace`.